2016 Portland State Vikings football team

 The 2016 Portland State Vikings football team represented Portland State University during the 2016 NCAA Division I FCS football season.
 They were led by second-year head coach Bruce Barnum and played their home games at Providence Park.
 They were a member of the Big Sky Conference.
-They finished the season 3–8, 2–6 in Big Sky play to finish in a four way tie for ninth place.
+They finished the season 3–8, 2–6 in Big Sky play to finish in a four-way tie for ninth place.

+Preseason

+Big Sky polls

+On July 19, 2016, the Big Sky Conference released its preseason coaches' and media polls.
+The Vikings were predicted to finish tied for second in the coaches' poll and fifth in the media poll.